superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

     environment: production
 ```

-### fly.toml and the Repository

-**Step 5** is just cloning the repository to your local system so you can edit and push changes to it.

-**Step 6** is an interesting step - when we ship examples, we avoid putting the `fly.toml` file in the repository by including `fly.toml` in the `.gitignore` file.
-Users should be creating their own with `fly launch`.
-When using GitHub Actions though, we want `fly.toml` in the repository so the action can use it in the deployment process.

-So, we pull `fly.toml` out of  the `.gitignore`.
-Which then allows us to perform Step 7.

-**Step 7**: Creating a `fly.toml` file to go into the repository.

 ### Building the workflow

-**Step 8** is the heart of the process, where we put in place a workflow.
+**Step 7** is the heart of the process, where we put in place a workflow.
 Now, GitHub has a UI which allows you to select and edit workflows, but you can also modify them as part of the repository.
 So we create `.github/workflows/fly.yml` - you'll likely want to `mkdir -p .github/workflows` to quickly create the directories - and load up the file with a GitHub Action recipe.
 We'll go through it line by line now:

 ```yaml
 name: Fly Deploy